NeoSmartpen/Ncode-SDK/readme.md

 ---------------
 ###Introduction
-This is a C# sample project for printing NCode image.
+This is a C# and C++ sample project for printing Ncode image.
 And also included SDK library.

 -------------